 NIPT Funding Criteria

-NIPT is available to all pregnant individuals in Ontario but will only be publicly funded if one of the specific criteria is met at the time of blood draw.
 If you do not meet any of the requirements, NIPT can be paid for out-of-pocket.
 Some personal health insurance plans cover the cost of NIPT.

 NIPT is publicly funded if:

-- the nuchal translucency (NT) measurement is ≥3.5mm
+- Increased nuchal translucency (NT) measurement (≥3.5mm)

 Category II criteria (must be ordered by a genetics or maternal-fetal medicine specialist)

-- there is chance for a sex-linked genetic condition
+- Risk of a sex-linked condition

 Please note that you must meet the eligibility criteria at the time that the testing is performed in order for NIPT to be publicly funded.
 If none of the above funding criteria is met at the time of blood draw, the test is not medically necessary nor insured, and therefore reimbursement cannot be issued by the lab.